rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 A compiled javascript script file is a "module".

 > For more details, please checkout [Node Modules/Packages](https://nodejs.org/api/packages.html).
 In this section, I will use very simple words to describe the technical terms.
 They are not complete or accurate, but easy to understand.
-Welcome to suggest better words/descriptions.
+Welcome to suggest better descriptions.

 The `file.js` (in the above example) is also a "module".
 As the first executable module feed into `dune` command line, it is called the "main module".
 In node modules, there're two types of module standards: